-The GMC has provided guidance on the management of absences from training and their effect on a trainee's Certificate of Completion of Training (CCT) date.
+The GMC has provided guidance on the management of absences from training and their effect on a trainee's CCT date.
 The GMC guidance states that within each 12-month period where a trainee has been absent for a total of 14 days or more (when a trainee would normally be at work), a review to determine if the trainee's CCT date should be extended is triggered.
-The absence includes all forms of absence such as sickness, maternity, paternity, compassionate paid/unpaid leave etc. but does not include study or annual leave or prospectively approved out of programme training/research.
+The absence includes all forms of absence such as sickness, maternity, paternity, and compassionate paid/unpaid leave, but does not include study or annual leave or prospectively approved out-of-programme training/research.
 The administration of the absence and any extension to training will be undertaken by the relevant deanery in consultation with the Royal College of Pathologists where necessary.
-The GMC supports the Deaneries implementing this guidance flexibly to reflect the nature of the absence, the timing and the effect of the absence on the individual's competence.
-Each trainee's circumstances will be considered on an individual basis and any changes to CCT date will reflect the trainee's demonstration of competence.
+The GMC supports the deaneries implementing this guidance flexibly to reflect the nature and timing of the absence, and its effect on the individual's competence.
+Each trainee's circumstances will be considered on an individual basis and any changes to the CCT date will reflect the trainee's demonstration of competence.

-3.5 Acting up as a Consultant (AUC)
+Acting up as a consultant (AUC)

-A doctor in training can apply to the Postgraduate Dean to take time out of programme and credit the time towards CCT/CESR(CP) as an AUC.
+A doctor in training can apply to the postgraduate dean to take time out of programme and credit the time towards the CCT/CESR (CP) as an AUC.
 This will normally be for a period of three months (pro rata for less than full-time trainees).
 Where the AUC is in the same training programme, then prospective approval is not needed from the GMC.
-If it is a different training programme, the usual Out of Programme (OOP) process applies.
+If it is a different training programme, the usual out-of-programme (OOP) process applies.
 When trainees are acting up as a consultant, appropriate supervision must be in place and approval will only be considered if the acting up placement is relevant to gaining the competences, knowledge, skills and behaviours required by the curriculum.
 AUC posts can only be taken in the final year of specialty training.

-3.6 Out-of-programme research (OOPR)
+Out-of-programme research (OOPR)

-Some trainees may wish to spend a period of time in research after entering Histopathology training as out-of-programme research (OOPR).
+Some trainees may wish to spend a period of time in research after entering histopathology training, as out-of-programme research (OOPR).

-Research undertaken prior to entry to a Histopathology training programme

-Trainees who have undertaken a period of research prior to entering a Histopathology training programme can apply to have this period recognised towards a CCT or CESR(CP), if it includes clinical or laboratory work directly relevant to the Histopathology curriculum and there is prospective approval from the GMC.
+• Research undertaken prior to entry to a histopathology training programme Trainees who have undertaken a period of research prior to entering a histopathology training programme can apply to have this period recognised towards a CCT or training programme can apply to have this period recognised towards a CCT or CESR (CP), if it includes clinical or laboratory work directly relevant to the histopathology curriculum and there is prospective approval from the GMC.

-Research undertaken during a Histopathology training programme
+Research undertaken during a histopathology training programme

-Trainees who undertake a period of out-of-programme research (OOPR) after entering a Histopathology training programme and obtaining their National Training Number (NTN) may have a period of research recognised towards the award of the CCT or CESR(CP).
-Trainees must ensure that their OOPR is approved prospectively before beginning their research, includes clinical or laboratory work directly relevant to the Histopathology curriculum and demonstrate that they have achieved, or will be able to achieve, all requirements of the curriculum.
+Trainees who undertake a period of OOPR after entering a histopathology training programme and obtaining their National Training Number (NTN) may have a period of research recognised towards the award of the CCT or CESR (CP).
+Trainees must ensure that their OOPR is approved prospectively before beginning their research, and that it includes clinical or laboratory work directly relevant to the histopathology curriculum, and they must demonstrate that they have achieved, or will be able to achieve, all requirements of the curriculum.

-Prior to beginning the period of research, trainees must agree the OOPR with their deanery and apply to the Training Department at The Royal College of Pathologists in order that the Histopathology CSTC can ensure that the trainee will comply with the requirements of the CCT programme and issue a revised provisional CCT date if necessary.
-It must be ensured that, following deanery agreement and acceptance from the Histopathology CSTC, the GMC prospectively approve the OOPR in order that the period can count towards a CCT or CESR(CP).
+Prior to beginning the period of research, trainees must agree the OOPR with their deanery and apply to the Training Department at the Royal College of Pathologists so that the Histopathology CSTC can ensure that the trainee will comply with the requirements of the CCT programme and issue a revised provisional CCT date if necessary.
+It must be ensured that, following deanery agreement and acceptance from the Histopathology CSTC, the GMC prospectively approve the OOPR so that the period can count towards a CCT or CESR (CP).